car251290/Web-beerpage/README.md

 # the design
 I made the design of the page because it will be interesting this summer to have information about beer and display it in an web page

+# React-Native
+React Native combines the best parts of native development with React, a best-in-class JavaScript library for building user interfaces.
+Many platforms, one React.
+Create platform-specific versions of components so a single codebase can share code across platforms.
+With React Native

 ## Available Scripts

 In the project directory, you can run: